Healthdirect Free Australian health advice you can count on.

 Young people can visit a headspace centre.
 Headspace provides early intervention mental health services to 12 to 25-year-olds.
 Centres are located across metropolitan, regional and rural areas of Australia.

-A health professional will do a complete mental health assessment through an interview and may also wish to speak to a relative for more information.
+A mental health professional will do a complete mental health assessment through an interview.
+They may also ask to speak to a relative or close friend for more information.
 The purpose of the assessment is to find out:

 • what might be causing it